koeppl/aspstring/README.md

  It creates the directories
   - `covid19` with shuffled prefixes of the covid19 FASTA reference file
 	- `random` for the randomly generated datasets
-	- `dssp` from the [https://github.com/jeanpttorres/dssp](Distinguishing String Selection Problem) project
+	- `dssp` from the [Distinguishing String Selection Problem](https://github.com/jeanpttorres/dssp) project

 ## Sample Run